ICTeam28/ProgramAnalysis/summaries/stories/northeast_blackout.md

 primary server failed, all applications were transferred to the back-up server, which ended up failing because of the same exact race condition that plagued the primary server.
-The server failures caused a slowdown of the refresh rate of the operators' consoles to a minute per screen compared to the usual 1-3 seconds.
+The server failures caused a slowdown of the refresh rate of the operators' consoles to a minute per screen compared to the usual 1-3 seconds.[@Wiki]

 There were at least eleven fatalities which had a connection to the blackout, which would have been easily preventable had there been proper checks of the software before